Western Sydney: Languages

-The residents of GWS come from more than 170 countries and speak over 100 different languages and 12% of them, namely the newcomers, do not speak English very well.
+The residents of GWS come from more than 170 countries and speak over 100 different languages.
 Cabramatta is made up of 87.7% of people from non-English speaking backgrounds, the highest anywhere in Australia (excluding remote indigenous communities).
 Other Western Sydney suburbs, such as Fairfield, Bankstown and Canley Vale, are also over 80%.

 Although many of these communities are Australian-born (including Arabic speakers, with about 50% born therein), Western Sydney still is the main centre of Australian migration, with 60% of new arrivals settling in greater western Sydney in between 2006 and 2011, with the majority coming from India, China, Iraq, the Philippines and Vietnam.
 Furthermore, GWS also has more Indigenous Australian residents than either South Australia or Victoria, making it the largest indigenous community in Australia.
 These are some of the largest population groups of Australia's non-English speakers found in Western Sydney: